Dual Career at RIT

 *Partner as defined in RIT's Domestic Partner Benefits.

 The Rochester Institute of Technology Dual Career Program application form is confidential.
 The information obtained from the application to this program will not be shared outside of the HR department, unless authorized by the spouse/partner.

 Faculty candidates increasingly have partners who simultaneously seek employment and women faculty candidates are more likely to have an academic partner than their male peers.
 To remain competitive, it is important to consider the employment needs of the partner in any faculty hire.
 The objective of the work AdvanceRIT has undertaken is to establish a sustainable, new high-quality business process/practice on the RIT campus to support dual career hires, specifically those which bring high-quality female faculty hires to RIT.
-The developed program is situated within Human Resources (HR) and was created through highly collaborative effort.
+The developed program is situated within Human Resources (HR) and was created through a highly collaborative effort.

 The Provost, AdvanceRIT team, and Human Resources worked together to create a university wide steering committee to help create the Dual Career Program at RIT.
 The group was co-chaired by Judy Bender (representative from HR) and Nabil Nasr (representative for the deans).
 The membership included representatives from Academic Affairs, Human Resources, Faculty Career Development, AdvanceRIT, department chairs, deans & faculty.
 Their charge included development of the university’s policy statement and initial business practices for the Dual Career Program.
 Building from benchmarking work completed by AdvanceRIT, the steering committee vetted the draft policy statement and proposed program options with stakeholders and created an implementation schedule for the programs.
 Future work of this group will be to look at evaluation data on the program after a period of time and evaluate program effectiveness.